 A light frost is just a warning for pests to find better shelter

-While some pests may get taken out from a quick frost and freeze-over, for many, it’s just a warning sign to start looking for a better place to live.
+Some pests may get taken out by a quick frost and freeze-over, but for most, t’s just a warning sign to start looking for a better place to live.
 Unfortunately, most often that means your home.

-This makes having your home treated before winter comes very important.
+This makes pre-winter home treatment very important.
 This way, a pest control service like us at Rove Pest Control can create a barrier of product around your home before pests get in.

 The major cause of pest issues in your home is from them being left unchecked and allowed to nest and breed.
 With a barrier of product in place this fall, you can rest assured that pests that go through it won’t last long in your home.

 You might also be creating safe zones for pests and not know it.
 For example, if you haven’t trimmed your grass short before the end of the fall, you may be creating shelter for pests.